22nd AS teams up with 821st CRG to quicken loadmaster qualification training

-U.S. Air Force Airmen from the 821st Contingency Response Group push cargo from a 25K Halvorsen loader Feb.
-11, 2021, Travis Air Force Base, California.
-Members of the 22nd AS teamed up with Devil Raiders from the 821st CRG to quicken the loadmaster qualification process, while, at the same time, providing training and experience for the CRG's air transportation specialists.
-(U.S. Air Force photo by Master Sgt.
-Liliana Moreno)
+Members of the 22nd Airlift Squadron have teamed up with Devil Raiders from the 821st Contingency Response Group to quicken the loadmaster qualification process, while, at the same time, providing training and experience for the CRG’s air transportation specialists.

+Since the training partnership began at the end of 2020, the 22nd AS has seen up to a 450 percent increase in qualification processing times for their new C-5 Galaxy loadmasters, which comes at an ideal time, as the squadron saw an increase in loadmasters coming into the squadron from their initial training.

+“We gained about 18 ‘unqualified’ loads (loadmasters) over about a six-month period, which is about a 30 percent increase from normal,” said U.S. Air Force Staff Sgt.
+Kevin Robinson, 22nd AS noncommissioned officer in charge of loadmaster training.

 |Date Taken: